-1. Star indicates the rejection of null hypothesis at 1% level of significance, indicates the rejection of null hypothesis at 5% level of significance and indicates the rejection of null hypothesis at 10% level of significance.

-2. CE stands for cointegrating equation.
+- 1. Star indicates the rejection of null hypothesis at 1% level of significance, indicates the rejection of null hypothesis at 5% level of significance and indicates the rejection of null hypothesis at 10% level of significance. - 2.
+CE stands for cointegrating equation.

-Table 4.8 shows the results of the VECM long-run causality tests of the cointegrationg models.
-The coefficient of CE is negative in all three models.
-It means the cointegrating relationship between variables is convergent and valid for model 1, 2 and 3.
-In the model 1, the study found the bidirectional causal relationship between real GDP and the real narrow money supply in the long-run at 5 percent level of significance.
-Similarly, in the model 2, there is long-run bidirectional causal relationship between real GDP and real LRM2 at 5 percent level of significance.
-However, in the model 3, there is a unidirectional causal relationship between NCPI and the LNM1 in the long-run at 10 percent level of significance.
-It means RGDP causes RM1 and RM2 in the long-run with strong feedback effect.
-However, NCPI causes NM1in the long-run without any feedback.
+Table 4.8 shows the results of the VECM long-run causality tests of the cointegrationg model.
+In the model 1, the study has found the bidirectional causal relationship between real GDP and the real narrow money supply in the long-run at 5 percent level of significance.
+Similarly, in the model 2, there is long-run bidirectional causal relationship between real GDP and real broad money supply at 5 percent level of significance.
+But in the model 3, there is a unidirectional causal relationship between NCPI and the narrow money supply in nominal term in the long-run at 10 percent level of significance.